JuliaGeo/governance/CODE-OF-CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement by opening an issue on the `JuliaGeo/governance` GitHub repository, or by contacting one of the active Steering Committee members on Slack.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement by opening an issue on the `JuliaGeo/governance` GitHub repository, or by contacting the Steering Committee by sending an email to `steering@juliageo.org`.
 All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the